Hawis Madduppa: “The scholarship gave my career a major boost”

 Country of origin: Indonesia

 Period in Germany: October 2008 to March 2012, Bremen

 Educational and research institution: University of Bremen

-Occupation: Head of a molecular genetics lab at Bogor AgriculturalUniversity in Indonesia
+Occupation: Marine scientist and Head of a Marine Biodiversity and Biosystemactics Lab at Bogor AgriculturalUniversity in Indonesia

 His doctoral studies at Bremen University focused on the clown anemonefish – the little fish with a big screen presence.
 Four years on, former DAAD scholarship holder Dr Hawis Madduppa is Head of the Marine Biodiversity and Biosystematics Laboratory at Bogor Agricultural University in Indonesia.
 Since obtaining his PhD in Bremen with support from the DAAD, he has made a name for himself as a specialist in biodiversity research and marine conservation.